 - Define your requirements clearly and succinctly.

-It isn’t necessary to go into minute detail, and perhaps use some agile methods, particularly for software development.
+It isn’t necessary to go into minute detail, and perhaps use some agile methods, particularly for software development companies.

 - Break the project into well defined deliverables.